chains-project/bacardi/results/results_baseline_api_diff/gpt-4o-mini/471d07e01cd0c79dc9bed5344ed46418f4c078a2/patches/patch1/responses/ConstraintInfo.java_response.txt

     this.version = builder.version;
   }

-  /** Returns the boolean constraint to check whether the constraint is enforced or not. */ public BooleanConstraint getBooleanConstraint() {
+  /** Returns the listPolicy to check whether the constraint is enforced or not. */ public ListPolicy getListPolicy() {
-    return booleanConstraint;
+    return listPolicy;
   }

   /** Returns the default behavior of the constraint. */